Messi-Q/GNNSCVulDetector/README.md

 pip install docopt
 ```

-### Required Dataset
+### Datasets
+We collected the datasets of reentrancy vulnerability and timestamp dependence vulnerability from Ethereum, and the dataset of infinite loop vulnerability from VNT Chain.
 For each dataset, we randomly pick 80% contracts as the training set while the remainings are utilized for the testing set.
 In the comparison, metrics accuracy, recall, precision, and F1 score are all involved.
-In consideration of the distinct features of different platforms,
-experiments on reentrancy vulnerability and timestamp dependence vulnerability are conducted on the ESC dataset,
-while experiments on infinite loop vulnerability detection are conducted on the VSC dataset.
+Experiments on reentrancy vulnerability and timestamp dependence vulnerability are conducted on the Ethereum dataset (ESC), while experiments on infinite loop vulnerability are conducted on the VNT Chain dataset (VSC).

 #### source code
 Original smart contract source code stored in google drive: